nottaro/lit-blog/content/Post/LitDraft.md

 So the thing is, in this poem, Ouyang has a very harsh view of himself, perhaps in satire, to ridicule the social expectations of refugees/immigrants.

-He describes himself as a "cross-cultural fucker", and as "someone australia will regret to have".
+He labels himself as a "cross-cultural fucker", and as "someone australia will regret to have".
 Again, the high modality language of "fucker" imply that being cross-cultural is undesirable, but by who?
 Well, "fucker" is a colloquialism used by Australians to insult someone, so he could be looking at himself as an immigrant, from a white Australian's point of view.
+Perhaps he expresses himself as "someone australia will regret to have" because of this, because of his refusal to reject his culture and fully assimilate in White Society.

+Further, he describes his race as
+*"hard to define at the moment; some sort
+of as yet unformulated new theory
+would be needed;"*
+This could be in relation to this aforementioned whitewashing, where him being "cross-cultural" results in race/culture dysphoria.
+He also uses satire, in "unformulated new theory would be needed", as if nobody has ever thought have having cultural diversity, to ridicule the notion that one cannot exist in 2 cultures at once.
+(Note: Race itself is a social construct, as there is more genetic variation within groups than between them, and thus it is not widely acknowledged as a biologically valid definition.)

+This is elaborated on when he depicts his nationality as *"australian for the last couple of years;
+chinese for the first 43; unashamed of
+either; having a bit of problem with
+both;"*
+Again, this notion of having a mixed identity is brought forward by Ouyang as nothing to be ashamed of, but as something that people shame him for, hence his "problem".

+Another interesting thing I noticed was that "race", "nationality" and "culture" have two separate meanings, yet all of these categories in the CV are labelled as being a mixture of multiple of their respective classes.
+Ouyang deems this sarcastically as problematic, due to his refusal to fully assimilate into white Australia.

+Finally, he states,
+*i haven’t had a decent job for the last 11
+years; would you consider taking me on?"*
+This closing statement is used to provide a final jab at Australian society, for their stigma against immigrants/refugees who are not qualified for work, and Ouyang's blatant acknowledgement of this speaks volumes of his disdain for these views.

+I would write more about this scathing commentary on white Australia society, but I am constrained by word limits, and time is a cruel mistress.

+Until we meet again!!!

+**Annotations and Notes**
+- Word Count: 1039
+- repetition of starting phrases for sentences must be changed
+- use more colloquial language
+- add more memes